 Zoom is the recommended virtual platform to use for conducting virtual 4-H club meetings, workshops, etc. Zoom is supported by CALS IT, and each faculty/staff member at Virginia Tech has an educational Zoom account for their use.
-There are other platforms that are available (Google Classroom, Webex, etc.), and it is at the discretion of the Unit office if these will be available for clubs to use.
-If Units allow for other virtual platforms technical support from CALS IT may not be available.
+There are other platforms that are available (Google Meet, Webex, etc.), and it is at the discretion of the Unit office if these will be available for clubs to use.
+If Units allow for other virtual platforms technical support from CALS IT may or may not not be available.

 The State 4-H Office has authorized 4-H programming to take place in a virtual setting, and all meetings held using a virtual platform are to be considered bonafide club meetings provided they adhere to any other meeting requirements.
-Clubs are encouraged to continue regular meetings using virtual formats, even when face-to-face meetings are restricted.
+Even though restrictions on face-to-face programming have been lessening, clubs are encouraged to continue regular meetings using virtual formats when necessary/expedient, and/or to make virtual options available to accommodate those who may not be able to participate in-person.